Below you’ll find all of our 2020 RV life updates from the road in one place.

 - We also took a day trip to Black Canyon of the Gunnison National Park.
 I wish we would have stayed the night here and walked down to the bottom because I believe that’s probably the most beautiful way to see this park.
 Nonetheless, the Warner Point Nature Trail, Cedar Point Nature Trail, and Oak Flat Loop Trail were lovely.
 We had a very peaceful day visiting the park.

 As for the Ouray RV Park, this is an RV park you stay at for the location to town and the beautiful 2-mile walking loop right outside your front door!
 You don’t stay there for the RV spot.
 I hate to say it… we had nothing but good experiences at the park and with the staff… but the sites here are the tightest we’ve ever encountered.
-I could hear conversations on either side of the RV almost at all times.
+I could hear conversations on either side of the RV at almost all times.

 When it was time to leave, you wouldn’t have known the town was ever shut down.
 Shops were bustling, and restaurants were opening.
 The only thing I feel we really missed out on in this area was the gorgeous Hot Springs complex in the middle of town (which never opened while we were there).
 We’ll definitely have to go back and experience that someday!